An extension to my book 'Steam Trains and Jigsaw puzzles' published in 2007 and 2013.

-If you wish to communicate with me about steam trains, railway art and related jigsaw puzzles, please email David, at : firstname.lastname@example.org
+If you wish to communicate with me about steam trains and related railway art, or to answer my requests for answers to my queries, please email David, at : firstname.lastname@example.org

 Saturday, 23 October 2010